WSG23/yosai_intel_dashboard_fresh/docs/operations_guide.md

 The application sends messages to this address using the SMTP settings defined in `config`.
 You can override these values via environment variables in production.

+### Timescale Replication

+`scripts/replicate_to_timescale.py` exports the metric `replication_lag_seconds`
+to track how far the TimescaleDB copy lags behind the primary database.
+The alert rule defined in `monitoring/alerts.yml` fires when this value exceeds 60&nbsp;seconds for five minutes.

 ## Performance Dashboards

 Prometheus scrapes metrics from `/metrics` using the sample